ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/znz_special.md

 - All logic is executed by means of smart contracts and as such super safe & transparent.
 - Blockchain is operational in Tanzania and Zanzibar (so even when there is internet cut system will keep on working)
 - Blockchain is archived in Europe and UAE (in case of disaster we can go back to each transaction and restore).
-- Reporting tools allow DIGIFIN to check on irregular behavior and report to Tanzania Central Bank regulatory if required.
+- Reporting tools allow OurFinance to check on irregular behavior and report to Tanzania Central Bank regulatory if required.